Home moving injury claims

 The following are examples of scenarios where this might occur and a claim may be possible.

 - Road traffic injuries sustained in the removals van - People often accept a lift in the removals van.
 (In accepting a lift it would be wise to enquire about the insurance position.).
-If an injury is sustained as reesult of a collision in the van then a claim may be possible
+If an injury is sustained as result of a collision in the van then a claim may be possible

 - Defective crates - Anothe popular option is crate rental.
 Robust crates are delivered to the movers home in advance of the move and collected from the new address after the move is complete.
 Any injury resulting from a defective crate could mean that a claim is possible.

 - Storage facilities - These are often used in advance of a move or even as an interim storage facility where there is a delay between moving out and moving in.
-Storage facilities present their own list of hazards such as dangerous and defective trollies and the need to manoevre these along narrow corridors.
+Storage facilities present their own list of hazards such as dangerous and defective trolleys and the need to manoeuvre these along narrow corridors.
 Accidents on storage facility premises are common and the facilities are often unattended.
 Accidents on stairs and lifts can also occur.

 The above are examples but there are many more scenarios where injury might occur during a home move.
 The key point is that a duty of care is owed to the injured person.

-If you have been injured during a move and you would like to speak to an expert about the possibility of a calim, call us on 0800 612 0377 for a no obligation discussion.
+If you have been injured during a move and you would like to speak to an expert about the possibility of a claim, call us on 0800 612 0377 for a no obligation discussion.
 If we think a claim may be possible we work on a no win no fee basis.